stephenlepisto/designpatternexamples/docs/handlerchain.md

 instead of returning.

 Another variation is a list of handlers to be called at some point.
-For example, the `atexit()` function in the C library takes a functon that is added to a list that is then called in reverse order.
+For example, the `atexit()` function in the C library takes a function pointer that is added to a list that is then called in reverse order.
 Technically, the handlers aren't actually chained together except through the containing list but the effect is the same; handlers in a dynamic list are called until done.

-The key to a Handler Chain is the chain of handlers is dynamic and the handlers are invoked in order until all handlers have been invoked.
+The key to a Handler Chain is that the chain of handlers is dynamic and the handlers are invoked in order until all handlers have been invoked.
 A common variation is to allow a handler to stop the processing so no additional handlers are called.